Nuxeo supports the following version of Microsoft SQL Server:

 SQL Server 2014

-We've observed incorrect behavior (in particular with full-text search) if the SQL Server
+We have observed an incorrect behavior (in particular with full-text search) if the SQL Server

 master database is not configured with a case-insensitive collation (a collation name with "